-The National Biodiversity Data Centre is delighted to release a new free resource: a flyer with guidance on planting trees for pollinators, produced with the support of the Tree Council of Ireland, the Native Woodland Trust, and Trees on the Land.
+The National Biodiversity Data Centre is delighted to release a flyer with guidance on planting trees for pollinators, produced with the support of the Tree Council of Ireland, the Native Woodland Trust, and Trees on the Land.
 We also thank the Department of Agriculture, Food and the Marine who have supported the flyer and provided funding for its design.

 Right Tree, Right Space, Right Place

 Pollinators like wild bees need nectar and pollen for energy and protein.
 Tree flowers can provide both, often when other food is scarce in spring and early summer when bees emerge from hibernation.